Nimber: Northcott's game

 In Northcott's game, pegs for each player are placed along a column with a finite number of spaces.
 Each turn each player must move the piece up or down the column, but may not move past the other player's piece.
 Several columns are stacked together to add complexity.
 The player that can no longer make any moves loses.
 Unlike many other nimber related games, the number of spaces between the two tokens on each row are the sizes of the Nim heaps.
 If your opponent increases the number of spaces between two tokens, just decrease it on your next move.
 Else, play the game of Nim and make the Nim-sum of the number of spaces between the tokens on each row be 0.

 Hackenbush

-Hackenbush is a game invented by mathematician John Horton Conway.
+Hackenbush is a game invented by mathematician John Conway.
 It may be played on any configuration of colored line segments connected to one another by their endpoints and to a "ground" line.
 Players take turns removing line segments.
 An impartial game version, thereby a game able to be analyzed using nimbers, can be found by removing distinction from the lines, allowing either player to cut any branch.
 Any segments reliant on the newly removed segment in order to connect to the ground line are removed as well.
 In this way, each connection to the ground can be considered a nim heap with a nimber value.
 Additionally, all the separate connections to the ground line can also be summed for a nimber of the game state.